waynodiablo/Oystercard/rails/yelp_project_specification.md

 - A '**M**odel layer' for the business logic of an application, wrapped in classes and communicating with the database via Rails' ORM, ActiveRecord
 - A '**V**iew layer' for presenting information, and _small_ presentational logic
-- A '**C**ontroller layer' for linking the model layer to the view layer.
+- A '**C**ontroller layer' for messaging between the model layer and the view layer.
 Routes are managed by the Rails Router.

 Please see this [diagram](http://images.thoughtbot.com/ember-rails-terminology-differences/rails.png).
 As we go through building Yelp you'll see how Rails works in terms of Models, Views and Controllers.